RajatRjSharma/recipe-backend/readme.md

-# Recipe API
+# Recipe API (Python Django Backend Project)

-- ### Before starting further please create a python environment first, then install /requirements.txt and add a /.env with required envs as shown in /.env.example
+- ### Before starting further please create a Python environment first, then install /requirements.txt and add a /.env with the required envs as shown in /.env.example

   ```
   (Add python env)